agrimaagrawal2/Frontend-Dev/README.md

 ## 🌟 **Summary of My Journey (So Far)**

-Over the course of these eight days, I’ve built a strong foundation in **HTML**, **CSS**, and **Bootstrap**, learning how to transform simple static pages into responsive, visually appealing web layouts.
+Over the course,I’ve built a strong foundation in **HTML**, **CSS**, and **Bootstrap**, learning how to transform simple static pages into responsive, visually appealing web layouts.
 I now understand how to structure content semantically, style it using modern CSS techniques, and create flexible designs that adapt beautifully across devices.
 Bootstrap introduced me to a faster, more efficient way to design professional UIs using its grid system and components.
 This phase of my journey strengthened my confidence as a front-end learner, preparing me to take the next big step — exploring **JavaScript** to bring interactivity and logic to my projects. 💻✨

 ---